WPCloudDeploy Documentation

 You can add an alert profile as follows:

-• Go to the SERVER NOTIFICATIONS->USER NOTIFICATIONS screen (note that SERVER NOTIFICATIONS is a new menu top-level WordPress option in wp-admin)
+• Go to the SERVER ALERTS → PROFILES screen (note that SERVER ALERTS is a top-level WordPress menu option in wp-admin that is separate from the WPCLoudDeploy menu option.)

 • Click the New User Notification button at the top of the screen.